-The IDP Area is largely undeveloped except for a couple farmsteads and country residential, development and the Village's sports grounds.
-A number of oil and gas wells (surface holes) are concentrated from the southwest to the north of the Plan area.
-Pipelines have most impact on the north and west end of the Plan Area.
-Much of the remaining land is cultivated.
+The IDP Area is largely undeveloped except for some country residential and nonresidential (commercial) development, a cemetery, and the Village's lagoon site.
+There are no oil and gas wells within the IDP Plan area, pipelines however, do affect some of the north and east portion of the IDP Plan Area.
+Much of the remaining land is cultivated or pasture.